HandBrake/HandBrake-docs/source/docs/en/latest/technical/system-requirements.markdown

 <!-- /.system-windows -->

-HandBrake's QuickSync feature is only supported on Linux (experimental) and Windows.
-QuickSync requires a 2nd generation (Sandy Bridge) or newer Intel Core series processor with integrated Intel HD Graphics enabled and a directly connected display[^display-emulator-adapter].
+HandBrake's QuickSync feature is only supported on Windows.
+Experimental Linux support requires building from source with `--enable-qsv`.
+QuickSync requires a 2nd generation (Sandy Bridge) or newer Intel Core series processor with integrated Intel HD Graphics enabled.

 ## Software